While this H-X concept drawing shows two main engines, MHI may choose three smaller powerplants instead.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MHI Goal For New Launcher Design: Saving Money".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MHI Goal For New Launcher Design: Saving Money".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.